api3dao/vitepress-docs/docs/guides/qrng/roulette-guide/index.md

 MetaMask** option under Environment.
 Connect your MetaMask.
 Make sure you’re on the Polygon Mumbai testnet.

 The `_airnodeRrpAddress` is the main `airnodeRrpAddress`.
-The RRP Contracts have already been deployed on-chain.
-You can check for your specific chain [here]().
+The RRP contracts have already been deployed on-chain.
+You can check for your specific chain [here](/reference/airnode/latest/index.md#airnoderrpv0).
 Fill it in and click on **transact** to deploy the contract.

 ![](/guides/qrng/roulette-guide/src/SS4.png)